srilakshmikanthanp/clipbirdesk/README.md

 <img align="left" width="100" height="100" src=".images/bonjour.svg">

 This project utilizes Bonjour technology by Apple for Advertising and Discovery of the devices that has Clipbird installed in the local network.
 Bonjour, also known as zero-configuration networking, enables automatic discovery of devices and services on a local network using industry standard IP protocols.
 Bonjour makes it easy to discover, publish, and resolve network services with a sophisticated, easy-to-use programming interface that is accessible from Cocoa, Ruby, Python, and other languages.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Screenshots